hmcts/feature-toggle-api/README.md

 ## Configuring Users for feature toggle

 # Users and Roles
-- There are three different types of users which can configured for feature toggle
+- There are three different types of users which can be configured for feature toggle

-  - Admin : These users can login into FF4J web console and perform all operations on feature toggles(create,update,delete,enable,disable and access auditing information using web console)
+  - Admin: These users can login into FF4J web console and perform all operations on feature toggles(create, update, delete, enable, disable and access auditing information using web console).
-  - Editor : These users cannot access the FF4J web console but can perform operations such as create,update,delete,enable and disable feature toggle through FF4J REST API.
+  - Editor: These users cannot access the FF4J web console but can perform operations such as create, update, delete, enable and disable feature toggle through FF4J REST API.
-  - Read : These users can only read feature toggle values through FF4J REST API and cannot perform any other operations.They also cannot access web console.
+  - Read: These users can only read feature toggle values through FF4J REST API and cannot perform any other operations.They also cannot access web console.

  :bulb: *Currently feature toggle values can be read without authentication.*

  - Roles are dynamically assigned based on the configuration.

 ## Configuring users using spring config file.
 - Users needs to added to below section in [application.yaml](src/main/resources/application.yaml)
 - Depending on the section in which you add users they will be assigned roles.
 - Username and password are set as environment variable through terraform configuration.

 ```
 webconsole: